zo0r/react-native-push-notification/trouble-shooting.md

 # iOS

  * Use a physical device for remote push notifications.
 They will not work on a simulator.
- * If remote push notifications stop after a while its possible that the OS has penalised your app for not calling the `completionHandler`.
-This will be supported from RN-0.38.

 # About notifications...

 There are a number of different types of notification, and they have subtly different behaviours.
-There are essentially 4 types of notification, let's call them _local notifications_ (1), _noisy remote push notifications_ (2), _silent remote push notifications_ (3) and _mixed remote push notifications_ (4).
+There are essentially 4 types, let's call them _local notifications_ (1), _noisy remote push notifications_ (2), _silent remote push notifications_ (3) and _mixed remote push notifications_ (4).

 ## 1. local notifications

 Local notifications are sent from your JS/RN app to the notification centre, where they sit until either the user removes them.
-They can contain text, as well as sounds, vibrations etc.  Different operating systems support different features.
+They can contain text as well as sounds, vibrations images and more etc.  Different operating systems support different features.
 You can send one by calling the `PushNotification.localNotification` method as described in the docs.
 Local notifications can also be scheduled to run at a later date.

 #### Android local notifications

-These are highly customisable (more so than _noisy_ remote push notifications) **but** this library doesn't yet support all the features, such as "grouping".
+These are highly customisable (more so than _noisy_ remote push notifications) **but** this library doesn't yet support all features, for example you cannot stack notification using the "grouping" feature.

 ## 2. _noisy_ remote push notifications

 _Noisy_ remote push notifications are sent from a server, such as the Apple Push Notification Service (APNS), or the Google Cloud Messaging Service (GCM).
-They appear only in the notification centre and do not interact with your application in any way when they are delivered.
+They appear only as alerts in the notification centre and may not interact with your application in any way when they are delivered.
 Like local notifications they have a visual (or audible) element.

+When a user taps an alert in the notification centre that was created by a _noisy_ remote push notification, your app will be either started or brought to the foreground.
+The `onNotification` method will fired.

 #### Android _noisy_ remote push notifications